wency1121/Getime/README.md

 # Getime

-getting time index of a variable
+Return time index of a variable, given the desired range.